President Obama’s Squandered First Term

 — The Teacher Act was enacted, providing incentives for good teachers to go to zones where they were desperately needed (one reason why good teachers still teach in inner-cities and impoverished rural areas is because of incentives contained in this legislation).

-— The National Endowment for the Arts and National Endowment for the Humanities were created, supporting art and culture.
+— The National Endowment for the Arts and National Endowment for the Humanities was created, supporting art and culture.

 — The Public Broadcasting Television (PBS) was created, the first non-commercial national television network (if you like watching all the great shows on PBS, thank Lyndon Johnson).